parcoil/updatectrl/docs/troubleshooting.md

 **Solutions:**

-- Run updatectl as appropriate user (not root if possible)
+- Run updatectrl as appropriate user (not root if possible)
 - Ensure project directories are writable by the service user
 - Check file ownership: `ls -la /path/to/project`